ShorelineCrypto/adex_microbot/INSTALL.md

   docker run -it --name arbbot adex_microbot:latest /bin/bash
 ```

-When nonKYC API config profile is configured properly, a hedging trade on either NENG/DOGE or CHTA/DOGE pair in CEX nonKYC exchanged will be placed
+Nengcoin and cheetahcoin are traded at Centralized Exchange (CEX) nonKYC exchange.
+When CEX API config profile is configured properly, a hedging trade on either NENG/DOGE or CHTA/DOGE pair in CEX will be placed
 automatically after completion of each atomicDEX trade in the arbitrage bot mode.

 When you run two bots on arb + pool mode, the two containers should create their own different mm2 account as shown below with same steps.